Part of Applied System Dynamics - Communication & prediction

 That frees more capacity for clear communication.

-Within HSP, better communication is not about perfect wording.
+Within HSP, better communication is not about perfect phrasing.

-It is first about having enough system space to not react automatically.
+It first requires enough choice space not to react automatically.

 The pause matters.

-Not as a trick, but as a space in which the system can shift from protection to choice.
+Not as a trick, but as space in which the system can shift from automatic output to choice.

 In HSP, pause also matters because pressure can otherwise become behavior too quickly.
 A pause gives the system time to sense: am I choosing freely, or am I trying to reduce tension, guilt or threat?